Appomattox River Water Quality Monitoring Program

 6. Educating the community on local impacts to water quality and land use activities

 Funding to start this program was received from the Virginia Environmental Endowment and the Virginia Water Resource Research Center.
-Most of the years between 2001 and 2014, it recieved funding from the Virginia Department of Environmental Quality's Citizen Monitoring Grant.
+Most of the years between 2001 and 2014, it received funding from the Virginia Department of Environmental Quality's Citizen Monitoring Grant.
 It has also been supported by the Longwood Fund for Student Research, Internships, and Public History, and local donations including the Town and Country Beautification Council and Prince Edward County.

 Results of Research and the Appomattox River Water Quality Monitoring Program